Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration-reference/mobile-core-api-reference.md

 # Application reference

-When building Android applications, it is required to pass the `android.app.Application` reference to the Mobile SDK, which allows the Mobile SDK to access the `android.app.Context` and monitor the lifecycle of the Andorid application.
+When building Android applications, the `android.app.Application` reference must be passed to the Mobile SDK, which allows the Mobile SDK to access the `android.app.Context` and monitor the lifecycle of the Andorid application.

 {% hint style="warning" %}

-Android applications must call MobileCore.setApplication() before calling any other Mobile SDK API.
+Android applications must call `MobileCore.setApplication()` before calling any other Mobile SDK API.

 {% endhint %}